tdannecy/Odysseus/_posts/2017-12-26-planning-internal-framework.md

 * Vocabularies -- used with bookmarks to encourage more consistancy between websites and surfers.
 Uses SKOS and would particularly helpful for sharing bookmarks.
 * Share links -- added to a menu accessible through right-click on favourites.
 * Content blockers, userscripts, userstyles -- types of extensions built-in to WebKit that'll be exposed through Odysseus.

+Notably, (almost) all of these extensions correspond to existing standards with the exception being content blockers.
+But that's an existing format from Apple that's already in use.
+Furthermore, for simplicity, these would be installed during the course of normal browsing through icons in the addressbar.
+Upon install, a toast overlay would confirm successfully install and, to support AppCenter-style pay-what-you-want/koha payment models, include a button linking to a donation page if it can find one.
+To do so it would like for a link with a rel=payment, which in turn is another existing "microdata" standard.